 Doppelgangers are used commonly in literature, movies, and even popular TV shows.
 Think about shows where one character has an evil brother, an evil twin, or even an alter ego.
 All these are doppelgangers.

 Let's examine a few more examples from popular literature and culture.

 Doctor Jekyll and Mr. Hyde

-In this very famous novel, the main character is both a benign and good doctor and and evil grave robber.
+In this very famous novel, the main character is both a benign and good doctor and an evil grave robber.
 He makes the transformation via a potion.
-While technically both the good and the evil are the same person, Mr Hyde can be seen as the doppelganger of Doctor Jekyll.
-His good and evil side are fighting and causing conflict within himself and wreaking havoc.
+While technically both the good and the evil are the same person, Mr. Hyde can be seen as the doppelganger of Doctor Jekyll.
+His good and evil sides are fighting and causing conflict within himself and wreaking havoc.

 So in this way, doppelgangers don't always inhabit different bodies.
 They must, however, be clearly distinctive in their personalities in order to truly be a doppelganger.

-So the future Scrooge is a doppelganger of the actual Scrooge and he also has the apparition qualities.
+So the future Scrooge is a doppelganger of the actual Scrooge and also has apparitional qualities.

 Confused yet?
 Let's look at some modern examples of doppelgangers.